No Trespass Policy

 Copies of all No-Trespass Notices will be provided to the Chief of Police, and will be made available to library staff.
 Library staff will be notified of the name and length of time that a patron is trespassed whenever a letter is issued.

-Patrons may appeal a No-Trespass Notice by submitting an appeal in writing, within fifteen days of the Notice issue date, to the Library Director.
-The appeal will be sent to the Chair of the Board of Trustees.
+A No-Trespass Notice may be appealed by submitting an appeal in writing at any time while the Notice is in effect to the Library Director.
+The appeal will be sent to the Chair of the Board of Trustees, or another officer in their absence.

 Consideration of Appeal